marcusgaitan16-rice/EEG-Seizure-Classification-Project-/README.md

 ----------------------------------------
 # Key Findings

-* Seizure activity acheived 98% recall, demonstrating strong seperability of ictal recordings from all non-seizure states
+* Seizure activity achieved 98% recall, demonstrating strong separability of ictal recordings from all non-seizure states
-* FFT band power features alone acheived 74.0% test accuracy which outperformed both raw EEG time points (57.8%) and various amplitude features (60.9%)
+* FFT band power features alone achieved 73.96% test accuracy which outperformed both raw EEG time points (57.8%) and various amplitude features (60.9%)
-* All 9 combined features achieved 76.3% test accuracy with an 9.0% generalization gap, confirming amplitude and frequency features are complimentary
+* All 9 combined features achieved 76.3% test accuracy with an 7.96% generalization gap, confirming amplitude and frequency features are complimentary
-* Adding raw EEG to FFT features reduced test accuracy from 74.0% to 73.5% while also having a higher generalization gap (11.7%) suggesting potential noise that hurts overall performance
+* Adding raw EEG to FFT features reduced test accuracy from 73.96% to 73.5% while also having a higher generalization gap (11.7%) suggesting potential noise that hurts overall performance
 * Seizure recordings showed broadband power elevation across all 5 frequency bands which is consistent with the neural hyperactivation characteristic of ictal activity
 * Tumor and Healthy area recordings showed less than 2% band power distribution difference, explaining the primary classification challenge between 2 and 3